Joker (The Dark Knight)

+The Joker is a fictional character and the main antagonist of Christopher Nolan's 2008 film The Dark Knight, the second film in The Dark Knight trilogy.
+He is based on the DC Comics character of the same name.
+Portrayed by Heath Ledger, he is depicted as a psychopathic anarchist mastermind who is determined to sow chaos and anarchy throughout Gotham City.

-Ledger's portrayal of the Joker as an avatar of anarchy and chaos was specifically influenced by the graphic novels Batman: The Killing Joke and Arkham Asylum: A Serious House on Serious Earth.
-He wears the character's traditional purple and green color palette, while his disfigured clown-like appearance is the result of smeared makeup that covers the facial scars of a Glasgow smile (rather than bleached white skin from falling into a tank of chemical waste, like in the source material).
-Paintings by Francis Bacon, the character of Alex in Anthony Burgess' novel A Clockwork Orange and Stanley Kubrick's film adaptation of the same name, and various punk rock musicians served as additional inspirations for Ledger's performance.
+Ledger's portrayal of the Joker was influenced by the graphic novels Batman: The Killing Joke (1988) and Arkham Asylum: A Serious House on Serious Earth (1989).
+The character retains his traditional purple-and-green color palette, while his disfigured, clown-like appearance is achieved through smeared makeup concealing facial scars resembling a Glasgow smile, rather than the chemically bleached skin depicted in some comic book origins.
+Additional inspiration for the performance came from the works of painter Francis Bacon, the character Alex DeLarge from Anthony Burgess' 1962 novel A Clockwork Orange and its 1971 film adaptation of the same name, as well as elements of punk rock culture.

-Although Ledger's casting as the Joker was initially controversial, it is now widely considered to be his finest performance; Ledger himself regarded it as his most enjoyable.
-When the film was released in July 2008, six months after Ledger died from an accidental prescription drug overdose, his performance as the Joker received widespread acclaim and earned numerous posthumous accolades, including the Academy Award for Best Supporting Actor.
-Ledger's Joker is often listed as one of the greatest and most iconic villains in film and popular culture and has become one of the most notable media adaptations of the character.
+Although Ledger's casting was initially met with skepticism, his performance was released to universal critical acclaim from critics and audiences following the film's premiere in July 2008, six months after his death from an accidental prescription drug overdose.
+He posthumously received numerous accolades, including the Academy Award for Best Supporting Actor.
+Ledger's Joker is frequently cited as one of the greatest and most iconic villains in film history and popular culture, and is regarded as one of the most definitive screen adaptations of the character.